 Now I will describe how you can use this program.
 Suppose the opening range is 20 minutes.
 When about 20 minutes have passed since the beginning of the trading day, I look at the chart of each security I am interested in and put a low and / or high level in the file (instead of zero values), which may be slightly outside the opening range or correspond to Point A .
 If the market breaks through the level, a beep sounds and a message is displayed which security it refers to.
 Therefore, I do not have to constantly look at the price chart to keep track of when to open a position.
 As soon as I hear a beep, I look at the trading terminal, see a message and thus know what security this refers to.
 Then I look at the price chart for this security to evaluate what has happened, and begin to monitor it.

 The file is constantly open, and low and high levels can be changed online.
 For example, after opening a long position, I can change the high level to a value corresponding to strong resistance, when the exit is justified.
 If the market reaches this price level, a beep sounds and I look again at the price chart and take a decision.
 I can also change the low level when I need to exit and in case of adverse movement.

-The script helps me because I trade few securities.
+The program helps me because I trade few securities.
 But what if the number of securities traded is large?
-In this case it is better to use another script named Points A and C script.
+In this case it is better to use another program named Tracking Points A and C.